A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Optimization problem

 \subsubsection{Linear approximation of the robust counterpart}

-Let us recall the suggested approach of \cite{DBK06,Zha07} and rewrite it using the introduced notation.
-The linearization is carried out around a nominal value $\hat \phi$ of the uncertain parameter.
-Hence, we get for the approximated worst-case function
+In the first order approach suggested in \cite{DBK06,Zha07}, a linearization of the worst-case function is carried out.
+For this a nominal value $\hat \phi$ for the uncertain parameter is chosen and the approximated worst-case function is then given by the first order Taylor expansion